astronomer/docs/astro/cli/astro-deployment-variable-create.md

 - `ASTRONOMER_KEY_ID`
 - `ASTRONOMER_KEY_SECRET`

-After setting the variables, this command works for a Deployment without you having to manually authenticate to Astronomer.
+After setting the variables, this command works for a Deployment and you don't need to manually authenticate to Astronomer.
 Astronomer recommends storing `ASTRONOMER_KEY_SECRET` as a secret before using it to programmatically update production-level Deployments.

 :::